Exemption from Semester Exams

 Not Counted as “Miss”

 For Fall exemption purposes, absences/misses will be counted from the 6th day of classes after the start of school.
-(For the 2012-13 school year, absences/misses for the fall exemptions will count starting September 10.)
 For Spring exemption purposes, absences/misses will be counted from the first day of the second semester.
 Absence and cut-off date is the Friday before semester exams.

 Students who enroll at FHS with 6 weeks or more remaining in the semester must meet all the criteria required for that semester to obtain exemptions.
 Students who enroll at FHS with less than 6 weeks remaining in the semester will not be eligible for exemptions.